 The Board will be assisted in discharging its responsibilities by a finance sub committee (the “Finance Committee”) consisting of at least three trustees, of whom one shall be the Treasurer.

-The Finance Committee shall be appointed by the Board, and is tasked with oversight of key financial decisions for the Charity for their recommendation to the Board.
-It will scrutinise the draft annual budget, cash flow and reserve projections, and review the reserves policy prior to presentation to the board.
+The Finance Committee shall be appointed by the Board of Trustees (“the Board”), and is tasked with oversight of key financial decisions for the Charity for their recommendation to the Board.
+It will scrutinise the draft annual budget, cash flow and reserve projections prior to presentation to the board.
 It will also use its best endeavours to meet before each board meeting to consider management accounts and historic cash flow information, assess performance against budget and consider the continued appropriateness of the assumptions underlying the budget.

 It will also approve the annual accounts in draft before presentation of the final version to the Board of Trustees for formal approval.